ProtopointLLC/bodybytes-firmware/docs/jtag.md

 0x10000000: 3637544d
 ```

-Without PORST\_N, `halt` catches the CPU wherever it was executing - mid-U-Boot, mid-SPL, or in the BROM.
-The PC value is unpredictable but `mdw 0x10000000` should always read `0x3637544d` ("MT76") confirming the SoC is alive.
-Proceed with `cpu_pll_init` and `dram_init 256` regardless of where the CPU halted - those scripts are idempotent.
+Without PORST\_N, `halt` catches the CPU mid-execution — the PC is unpredictable. `mdw 0x10000000` should always return `0x3637544d` ("MT76") confirming the SoC is alive.
+The PLL/DRAM scripts are idempotent; proceed regardless of where the CPU halted.

 ---